samhvw8/partial-xml-stream-parser/README.md

   - `stopNodes` (Array|String): Tag names (e.g., `script`) or paths (e.g., `parent.child.tag`) that should not have their children parsed.
 Defaults to `[]`.
   - `alwaysCreateTextNode` (Boolean): If true, text content is always in a text node.
 Defaults to `true`.
   - `parsePrimitives` (Boolean): If true, attempts to parse numbers and booleans from text and attribute values.
 Defaults to `false`.
+  - `allowedRootNodes` (Array<String>|String): Optional.
+If provided and not empty, the parser will only treat the input as XML if the root element's name is in this list (or matches the string, if a string is provided).
+Otherwise, the input is treated as plain text.
+Defaults to `[]` (parse all XML unconditionally).

 ### `parser.parseStream(xmlChunk)`